puregarlic/itch-graphql/README.md

 npm run dev
 ```

 And you're good to go.
 We recommend using [GraphQL Playground](https://github.com/graphcool/graphql-playground) to test the API, because you can pass HTTP Headers from the application.
-GraphiQL is only great if you're handing the token to context from your server; the shipped server currently prefers the token from an `"Authorization": "Bearer <your token here>"` header.
+GraphiQL is only great if you're handing the token to context via an `ITCH_TOKEN` environment variable.

 If you make any changes to the source code, the server will autoreload thanks to [nodemon](https://www.npmjs.com/package/nodemon).